halimtullah/Delani-studio-1/README.md

-# {Application}
+DELANI STUDIO
 #### {Brief description of application}, {Date of current version}
 #### By **{List of contributors}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{This is a project connects software developers. }
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions